jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 > Patient is having a reaction to heparin.
 >
-> A. Discontinue heparin, do X.
+> - Discontinue heparin, do X.
-> B. Discontinue heparin, do Y.
+> - Discontinue heparin, do Y.
-> C. Discontinue heparin, do Z.
+> - Discontinue heparin, do Z.
-> D. Do something completely different.    (probably the wrong answer)
+> - Do something completely different.    (probably the wrong answer)

+* One answer may refer to a combination of others.
+Often you can ignore the other choices not involved in that combination.
+This shows up more so on lower quality tests.

+> Question, blah, blah, blah.
+>
+> - Dog
+> - Cat
+> - Tiger
+> - Dog & Cat   (probably ignore Tiger and choose some combination of Dog/Cat)

 # Read the entire question carefully.